warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 - `ticker` - ??
 - `balance` - specific address balance

-### Actions
+## 🎬 Actions

 Let's prepare all the interactions that will be possible within our contract.
-We will put them in separate files, each of the files in a dedicated folder - either read (actions responsible for reading state) or write (which change current state).
+We will put them in separate files, each of the files in a dedicated folder - either `read` (actions responsible for reading state) or `write` (which change current state).
 All the folders and files are already prepared, you just need to fill them with some code.

+### Read

 [redstone-academy-pst/challenge/src/contracts/actions/read/balance.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/src/contracts/actions/read/balance.ts)